Atakapa language

 Atakapa (/əˈtækəpə, -pɑː/, natively Ishakkoy) is an extinct language isolate native to southwestern Louisiana and nearby coastal eastern Texas.
 It was spoken by the Atakapa people (also known as Ishak, after their word for "the people").
-The language became extinct in the early 20th century.
+The language became extinct in the early 20th century, with its last native speaker dying in the 1930s.

+Although native speech ceased in the 1930s, Atakapa is categorized as dormant and in the process of revitalization.
+Early groundwork for revitalization was done by Hubert Singleton, former chief of the Atakapa Ishak Nation.
+Singleton in the 1990s published a compiled list of phrases in Atakapa based off an earlier published dictionary of Atakapa by Albert S. Gatschet and John R. Swanton.

+Modern efforts of revitalization have incorporated work by linguist David V. Kaufman in the form of a new orthography of the language and a published revised version of the Gatschet and Swanton dictionary.
+A published book of revised grammar by Geoffrey D. Kimball is also used in revitalization efforts.
+Today, members of the Atakapa Ishak Nation have used revitalization efforts to create poems, songs, and contemporary narratives.

 Classification

 While considered an isolate, there have been attempts to connect Atakapa with other languages of the Southeast.
 In 1919 John R. Swanton proposed a Tunican language family that would include Atakapa, Tunica, and Chitimacha; Morris Swadesh would later provide work focusing on connections between Atakapa and Chitimacha.
 Mary Haas later expanded the proposal by adding Natchez and the Muskogean languages, a hypothesis known as Gulf.

-These proposed families have not been proven.
-The similarities between Atakapa and Chitimacha, at least, may be attributable to periods of "intense contact [between speakers of the two languages] owing to their geographic proximity."
+These proposed families have not been proven, with modern consensus treating Atakapa as an independent isolate.
+The similarities between Atakapa and Chitimacha are believed to be attributable to periods of "intense contact [between speakers of the two languages] owing to their geographic proximity."

 Dialects

 According to Swanton (1929) and Goddard (1996), Atakapa could be classified into Eastern and Western varieties.
+In modern standardized classifications, these dialects are referred to as Hiyékiti ("Sunrise people," Eastern) and Yukhíti ("Sunset People," Western).

+Additionally, in 1721, Jean Béranger collected a small vocabulary from captive speakers in Galveston Bay.
+Swanton argued that the Béranger vocabulary represented the Akokisa (Orkokisak) language, spoken by a people who lived somewhat inland from Galveston Bay.
+David V. Kaufman in his revised dictionary includes Akokisa, revised as Orkokisak as a sperate dialect.

+Eastern Atakapa (Hiyékiti)

-Eastern Atakapa is known from a French-Atakapa glossary with 287 entries, compiled in 1802 by Martin Duralde.
-The speakers interviewed by Duralde lived in the easternmost part of Atakapa territory, around Poste des Attakapas (now Saint Martinville).
+Eastern Atakapa (Hiyékiti, "Sunrise people") is primarily known from a French-Atakapa glossary with 287 words, compiled in 1802 by Spanish commandant Martin Duralde.
+The speakers interviewed by Duralde lived in the easternmost part of Atakapa territory, around Poste des Attakapas (now Saint Martinville) along the Vermilion Bayou and Mermentau River.